jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 ** This is work in progress **

 ### What is deep learning?
+People may approach deep learning by explaining the neural network in our brain.
+Historically, this is where deep learning gets its insight.
+Nevertheless, once you pass this and realize building a deep learning network is about building a **function estimator**, you will realize the real potential of deep learning in many aspects of AI.

+Let us build a new andriod named Pieter.
+Our first task is to teach Pieter visual recognition.
+Can the visual system in our brain be replaced by a big function estimator?
+Simply, we read the pixel value of an image, pass it to a function and calculate the chance that it is a school bus, an airplane or a truck etc ...

 <div class="imgcap">
 <img src="/assets/dl_intro/deep_learner.jpg" style="border:none;">
 </div>

+Indeed, in our later example of hand writing recognition, we will build a system very similar to the following:
 <div class="imgcap">
 <img src="/assets/dl_intro/fc.jpg" style="border:none;">
 </div>

+with the simple equations
+$$
+f(x)
+$$ be:

+$$
+z(x_i, W, b) =  \sum_{i} W_i  x_i + b
+$$

+$$
+f(x_i, W, b) =  max(0, z)
+$$

+We are still missing a few pieces, but the fundermental is shown above and such system will easily recognize the zip code written in our hand written postal mail with pretty high successful rate.

 ### Build a Linear regression model